tanelimanninen/PORTFOLIO/SOLITA PRE ASSIGNMENT/README.md

 npm install react-leaflet

-npm run build (This will create a build folder with optimized and minified static files for your React app.)
+npm run build (This will create a build folder with optimized and minified static files for your React app.
+Run this every time the react application is modified.)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------